Windshield Leak Repair in Omaha

 Stop Water Intrusion Before It Turns Into Bigger Damage

-If you’re seeing water stains on the headliner, wet carpet after rain, interior fog that keeps coming back, or drips that show up when you brake or turn, your vehicle likely has a water intrusion problem.
-Left alone, it can lead to rust, moldy carpet, interior odors, and electrical issues.
+If you’re seeing water stains on the headliner, damp carpet after rain, persistent interior fog, or drips that show up when braking or turning, your vehicle likely has a water intrusion issue.
+Left alone, leaks can lead to rust, moldy carpet, interior odors, and electrical problems.

-123 Glass Company helps Omaha drivers track down where water is actually entering and what it will take to stop it.
+Since 2007, 123 Glass Company has been helping Omaha drivers identify where water is actually entering and what it will take to stop it.
 Sometimes the windshield is the source.
-Other times it’s a rear window, a body seam, a roof/trim area, or a previous repair that didn’t seal correctly.
+Other times it’s the rear glass, a roof seam, body trim, or a previous repair that didn’t seal correctly.

 How We Handle Leak Repair